Multiplication is one of the hardest math concepts for students to grasp, often requiring a frustrating amount of

 Add technology into your lessons and build upon class material with these free online multiplication games for students.

 Prodigy is a free, curriculum-aligned video game that lets students have fun while learning math.
 This educational tech tool uses differentiated instruction, so students can build their individual math skills (like multiplication) in a supportive, adaptable format.

 Prodigy has many teacher resources to help your class succeed.
-Use the Planner tool to specify material you want students to work on, then keep track of their progress with specialized reports.
+Use the Assessments tool to specify material you want students to work on, then keep track of their progress with specialized reports.

 You can target many different multiplication skills with Prodigy, moving all the way from basic pictorial representations to abstract or contextual problems.
 Choose what to target, based on your desired grade level and curriculum, and Prodigy will automatically generate questions to support the development of these skills.